-Here, we’ll walk you through all you need to know about restraining orders, and how they could have affect your status in the US.
+Here, we’ll walk you through all you need to know about restraining orders, and how they could affect your status in the US.
 We’ll also show you what your options are if you want to get the restraining order removed.

-What Are Restraining Orders
+What Are Restraining Orders?

 Restraining orders, legally known as injunctions for protection, are a common way for victims of various forms of abuse to protect themselves.
 But they can also easily be exploited to gain leverage on non-United States citizens.